 Before we dive into the observations from our survey, let us take a brief look at our audience profile:

-Majority of the respondents taking the survey were from legal operations and contract management function.
-The remaining represent the other functions such as procurement, finance and IT.
+The majority of the respondents taking the survey were from legal operations and contract management functions.
+The remaining represents the other functions such as procurement, finance and IT.

 Our respondents come primarily from companies with annual revenue of over $1 billion.
 Only a small proportion of companies employing our respondents have revenue of less than $1 billion.
 The primary reason for addressing such high revenue organizations was their high number of dealings in contracts on a month-on-month basis.
 With a high number of contracts, it becomes necessary for companies to not rely just on manual contracting processes but to opt for higher efficiency, automated processes to standardize and enhance the contracting processes throughout a contract’s lifecycle.

-After carefully analysing responses, we came up with the following observations:
+After carefully analyzing responses, we came up with the following observations:

 WHO OWNS CLM?

 Notwithstanding the respondent job titles, contract management in the organizations they represented was found to be primarily the responsibility of legal team (40%), followed by procurement function (27%) and contract management function (19%)